Band-Maid: 2018–2019: Overseas tours, World Domination, and Conqueror

-The CD singles "Glory" and "Bubble" were released simultaneously in January 2019.
+The singles "Glory" and Bubble" were released simultaneously in January 2019.
 "Glory" serves as the second ending theme for the second season of the Japanese anime series Yu-Gi-Oh!
 VRAINS, while "Bubble" serves as the theme song for the Japanese drama series Perfect Crime.
+In April, under the name Band-Maiko and adopting a maiko image, the band released an EP titled Band-Maiko, which adapted several previous Band-Maid songs with traditional Japanese musical instruments and lyrics in the Kyoto dialect.
+In the same month, the band announced a tour of the United Kingdom, France, Germany, Taiwan, and the United States in partnership with Live Nation Entertainment.
 Later in 2019, the band signed a new deal with Revolver Records.
-Under the name Band-Maiko and adopting a maiko image, the band released an EP titled Band-Maiko in April 2019, which adapted several previous Band-Maid songs with traditional Japanese musical instruments and lyrics in the Kyoto dialect.
-In April 2019, the band announced a tour of the United Kingdom, France, Germany, Taiwan, and the United States in partnership with Live Nation Entertainment.

-The band's third full-length album Conqueror was released in December 2019, including the song "The Dragon Cries", produced by Tony Visconti.
-It debuted at no. 9 on Japanese Oricon weekly albums chart and debuted at no. 1 on the Oricon weekly Rock Albums chart.
+The band's third full-length album, Conqueror, was released in December 2019, including an English language song, "The Dragon Cries", produced by Tony Visconti.
+It debuted at No. 9 on Oricons Albums chart, and at No. 1 on Oricons Rock Albums chart.